-8The four state-owned banks include the Bank of China (BOC), the China Construction Bank (CCB), the Agricultural Bank of China (ABC), and the Industrial and Commercial Bank of China (ICBC).
-Each bank specializes in providing financing to different sector.
+8The four state-owned banks include the Bank of China (BOC), the China Construction Bank (CCB), the Agri-

 A bank is defined as a local bank if it operates only in one prefecture or several adjacent prefectures.
 This group includes hundreds of urban/rural commercial banks, credit unions, and village and town banks.
 Many of them were founded on the bases of urban/rural credit cooperatives.
-Most urban commercial banks have strong ties to their local government and the majority shares are local state owned.
-Some urban commercial banks started to diversify their shareholders since 2005 by inviting Chinese and foreign private companies to take minority shares, merging and cross-shareholding.
+Most urban commercial banks have strong ties to their local government, and the majority of shares are owned by the local state.
+Since 2005, some urban commercial banks started to diversify their shareholders by inviting Chinese and foreign private companies to take minority shares, merging, and cross-shareholding.
 Some of the banks have even listed their shares.
-The urban commercial banks' market orientation is towards supporting the regional economy, but also towards financing local infrastructure and other government projects.
-As local government is the largest shareholder (typically 30%) of urban commercial banks, local officials usually have actual over the activities of these banks.
+The urban commercial banks' market orientation is toward supporting the regional economy and financing local infrastructure and other government projects.
+As the local government is the largest shareholder (typically 30%) of urban commercial banks, local officials usually have actual control over the activities of these banks.
 They can appoint bank managers or organize meetings to ask for support for local projects from these banks.

-Local officials are able to channel money through banks to targeted firms because they have varying degree of controls over different types of banks in their jurisdiction, as described above.
-But this is not the only way local officials mobilizing credit resources.
-On the other hand, as local governments are prevented from borrowing directly from financial markets, they may turn to borrow indirectly from banks via local government financing platforms (LGFPs) 10 and award unprofitable firms large-scale projects to increase their producing capacity (Tan et al., 2016).
+Local officials are able to channel money through banks to targeted firms because they have varying degrees of control over different types of banks in their jurisdiction, as described above.
+However, this is not the only way local officials mobilize credit resources.
+On the other hand, as local governments are prevented from borrowing directly from financial markets, they may turn to borrow indirectly from banks via local government financing platforms (LGFPs) 10 and award unprofitable firms large-scale projects to increase their productive capacity (Tan et al., 2016).